Bundy dazzles A’s, Castro leads Halos’ HR barrage in 6-0 win

 Anthony Rendon, Castro and Brian Goodwin homered in the fourth off Mike Fiers (1-1), and David Fletcher homered in the sixth inning to give the Angels back-to-back home games with at least four homers for the first time in franchise history.

-That was more than enough offense for Bundy (3-1), who struck out 10 with one walk while dropping his ERA to 1.57.
+That was more than enough offense for Bundy (3-1), who struck out 10 with one walk while dropping his ERA to 1.57 over a major league-leading 28 2/3 innings.
 The right-hander has been mostly fantastic in four starts since the Angels acquired him from Baltimore for four minor leaguers last December.

+“I’m feeling pretty good, as good as I can right now,” Bundy said.
+“If you’re throwing the ball good, the confidence is high.
+You just try to stay in the middle and not get too high, not get too low.”

 Bundy has thrown 12 consecutive scoreless innings, and he has yielded only nine hits and two walks against 25 strikeouts in his last 20 innings.
 He threw the Angels’ first complete game since June 2018 last week in Seattle, and he followed up with a second straight 10-strikeout game against the A’s superior lineup.